MattDoesAThing/yuzu-wiki/FAQ.md

 ### **Which platforms does yuzu support?**

-yuzu is actively tested and supported on various 64-bit versions of Windows (10 and up) and Linux. macOS is no longer supported due to Apple deprecating OpenGL.
+yuzu is actively tested and supported on various 64-bit versions of Windows (10 and up), Linux and Android (11 and up). macOS is no longer supported due to Apple deprecating OpenGL.

 ### **What are the system requirements for yuzu?**